 function getNonce(address sender, uint192 key) external view returns (uint256 nonce);

-is validated and incremented sequentially and monotonically by the EntryPoint
+The sequence value is incremented sequentially and monotonically for the sender for each UserOperation.

-each UserOperation, however a new key can be introduced with an arbitrary value at any point.
+A new key can be introduced with an arbitrary value at any point, with its sequence starting at 0.

-When preparing the UserOp clients may make a view call to this method to determine a valid value for the nonce
+When preparing the UserOperation bundlers may make a view call to this method to determine a valid value for the nonce field.

 If the bundler is willing to accept multiple UserOperations by the same sender into their mempool,

-In order to require the wallet to have classic, sequential nonce, the validation function should perform:
+In order to require the Account to have classic, sequential nonce, the validation function MUST perform:

 solidity